Upgrading to Elm 0.19 in early 2019

 [ Browser.Events.onAnimationFrameDelta TimeUpdate ]

-This is the new animation frame delta code, it now passes a Float rather than a special kind of time (which can then be converted).
+This is the new animation frame delta code; it now passes a Float rather than a special kind of time (which can then be converted).
 The Float is in seconds.
-I use it to move slides around (in relatively nice interruptible way).
+I use it to move slides around (in a relatively nice, interruptible way).

 Miscellaneous

-The top level thing has changed with many new options for SPA like things.
-Though I've heard there are significant bugs with some of these at moment.
+The top-level thing has changed, with many new options for SPA-like things.
+Though I've heard there are significant bugs with some of these at the moment.

 I switched to Browser.document: